cfpb/sbl-project/features/features.md

 4. Inform the user that in order to access the filing platform they will need to create a Login.gov account that is tied to their FI email address (not a personal email address).
 5. Inform the user that they must log in to Login.gov using their financial institution email address.
 6. Inform the user of what they should do if they need technical help (they can go to the FAQ page or they can submit a question to SBL help via the help form).
+7. Inform the user of the requirements for logging in and creating an account.

 ## Complete user profile (first-time user)

 ### User stories
 - [x] As a filer, I would like to complete my user profile upon my first login, so that I can begin the filing process.
-- [x] As a filer, I want to be able to associate my account with a financial institution, so I can file on behalf of that institution.
 - [x] As a filer, I want to be able to associate myself with one or more financial institutions, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a a filer, I want to be able to search for and select my financial institution(s) by LEI, so that I can file on behalf of the institution(s) I am responsible for.
+- [x] As a a filer, I want to be able to search for and select my financial institution(s) by financial instituion name and/or LEI, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a filer, I want to be able to search for and select my financial institution(s) by name, so that I can file on behalf of the institution(s) I am responsible for.
-- [x] As a filer, I want to be able to select which institution(s) to associate with from a pre-populated list (based on email domain), so I don’t need to look up my FI’s LEI information during the registration process.
 - [x] As a filer whose institution is not already known to the CFPB, I want to be provided information on how to register my financial institution with GLEIF, so that I can create an account associated with that FI.
 - [x] As a filer, I want to be alerted if I try to complete my profile using a personal email address, so that I know to go back to Login.gov and login with my financial institution email address.
 - [x] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
-- [ ] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list, so I don’t need to look up my FI’s LEI info during the registration process.
+- [x] As a filer, I want to choose which institution(s) I want to be associated with from a pre-populated list (based on email domain), so I don’t need to look up my FI’s LEI info during the registration process.
-- [ ] As a filer, I would like to know which financial institutions are already associated with my email address, so that I don't have to search by financial institution name or LEI.

 **Needs further review:**
 - [ ] [Dev user story] As a filer, I want filings for my financial institution to be viewable only by people logged in and associated with my FI, so that only trusted users are seeing and modifying my filings.
 - [ ] [Need further review] As a filer, I want to be able to log out of my account at the end of a session, to keep it secure.
 Add timeout period for session?
 - [ ] [Need further review] As a filer, I want each person on my team to have a separate account, so we don’t have to share login information.
 This is already built into the new system - Login.gov, user profile, etc.
-- [ ] [Dev user story] As a filer, I want there to be a credible process for ensuring that users are really associated with FIs, so that malicious actors can’t sabotage my filing process.
+- [ ] [Needs further review] As a financial institution/FI POC, I want there to be a credible process for ensuring that users are really associated with FIs, so that malicious actors can’t sabotage my filing process.

 ### Technical requirements
 1. User management API